foesine/Version_Control_Project/Final_Project.md

 And similar to rebasing, there exists also [Cherry-picking](#cherry-picking), which follows the same idea and a good tool for more picky maintainers.
 ### When to use it
 Rebasing in the end product is not that different from the basic merge command.
-One of the biggest pro to using rebasing is as mentioned before, that it makes for a cleaner commit history by rewriting it to linear state even though the work was previously prallelaly.
+One of the biggest pro to using rebasing is, as was mentioned before, that it makes for a cleaner commit history by rewriting it to linear state even though the work was previously done prallelaly.
+Other benefit coming from using rebasing is that it limits the commits that would be needed to merge the same changes, so again, it leaves the commit history much more clean. ([Chacon & Straub, 2014](#pro-git-book)). <br>

-### Advantage
+### When not to use it
+The advantage of cleaner tree that rebasing provides could be also a negative point to why not to use it.
+While rebasing would be usefull to make the commit history more readable, if the need for the outcome is that the tree should be more presentable or easy to orient in, still there would be the loss of a real route that was taken to get to the final sate of the work.
+With rebasing, problems might also occur when trying to rebase commits outside of the personal repository.
+Rebasing essentialy creates new slightly different commits which then pushed into the common repository can cause differences between coworkers commits history and shared repository cmmits history, leaving them with the only option to re-merge their work. ([Chacon & Straub, 2014](#pro-git-book)). <br>

 ## Cherry-Picking
 ### General idea of it